Meniscus tear: traumatic or degenerative?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Why arthroscopy (knee reflection) often does not help
+Why arthroscopy (knee arthroscopy) often doesn't help

 The meniscus – anatomy and function in the knee joint

-The main tasks of the meniscus:
+The main functions of the meniscus:

-• Sudden change of direction
+• Sudden changes of direction

-• Extension or flexion with high strength
+• Hyperextension or flexion with high force

-• Acute, stinging pain in the knee
+• Acute, stabbing pain in the knee

 • Swelling within hours

-• Blockada feeling (the knee "Klemmmt")
+• A feeling of blockage (the knee "sticks")

-• Crunch or snap in the knee
+• Grinding or snapping in the knee

 • Limited mobility